EdwardBurgin/home_automation/README.md

 ```

 Then on the pi start a server like this:
-On pi: nohup jupyter notebook --no-browser --port=8889
+- On pi: nohup jupyter notebook --no-browser --port=8889
-Use htop to ensure running. don't close terminal as will kill kernal.
-Use tmux to give many panels in terminal.
+- Use htop to ensure running. don't close terminal as will kill kernal.
+(Recommend to use Tmux to give many panels in terminal)
-On LOCAL: ssh -N -f -L localhost:8890:localhost:8889 pi@192.168.1.xxx
+- On LOCAL: ssh -N -f -L localhost:8890:localhost:8889 pi@192.168.1.xxx